 One quarter credit = 0.67 semester credit.
-Normally, a three-quarter sequence taken from NOVA can be substituted for a two-semester course sequence.
-For example ENG 111-112-113 in the old quarter system can be substituted for ENG 111-112 in the current semester system.
+A three-quarter sequence taken from NOVA can be substituted for a two-semester course sequence.
+For example, ENG 111-112-113 in the old quarter system can be substituted for ENG 111-112 in the current semester system.

-I have advisees who say that they have a math disability or a disability that makes it difficult for them to learn a foreign language.
-Can I substitute a course in a different discipline?
+The faculty advisor has students who have a math disability or a disability that makes it difficult for them to learn a foreign language.
+Can the faculty advisor substitute a course in a different discipline?

-Substitutions that are based on a disability require additional documentation and must be approved by a special College committee.
-Often accommodations can be worked out that make the substitution unnecessary.
+Substitutions that are based on a disability require additional documentation and must be approved by a special college committee.
+Accommodations may be worked out that make the substitution unnecessary.
 For more information, contact the Associate Vice President for Academic Services or the Associate Vice President for Student Services and Enrollment Management.